 Recipe to Make the Perfect Detroit-Style Pizza

 Making a Detroit-style pizza is easy once you get the hang of the procedure.
-If you want to recreate the perfect Detroit pizza, follow our recipe.
+If you want to recreate the perfect Detroit pizza, follow this recipe.

 Ingredients